mohammadusamasaleem/mohammadusamasaleem/_posts/2016-01-12-Anonymouse.markdown

 or where natural disasters have wiped out infrastructure network towers.

 When I was working on this project, I was the primary iOS developer.
-I designed the app's interface and functionality, from the `persistent storgae` support to the `connection protocols`.
+I designed the app's interface and functionality, from the `persistent storage` support to the `connection protocols`.

 Although I am no longer a part of this project, it is ongoing; the app is still in development.
 It is sponsored by the University of Michigan's [Multidisciplinary Design Program][mdp].